-A legal entity is any company or organization that has legal rights and responsibilities, including tax liability.
+A legal entity is any company or organization with legal rights and responsibilities, including tax liability.
 A legal entity can enter into contracts (e.g., as a vendor or a supplier) and assumes legal liability risk in business.

-A company may have only one or may have several legal entities.
-Precoro allows you to manage the legal entity you wish to make an order or any expenditure, and then analyze the recorded data accordingly.
+It is possible to have one or several legal entities.
+Precoro allows you to manage the legal entity you wish to make an order or any expenditure and then analyze the recorded data accordingly.

-Suppose all of your legal entities utilize one currency and have the same processes and approval flows to manage and track purchases.
-In this case, can add them to your Precoro account.
+Please note, your legal entities utilize one currency and have the same processes and approval flows to manage and track purchases.

 TABLE OF CONTENTS